-Thinking of what to do over the summer holidays?
-The perfect way to keep little ones entertained during their time off school is a trip to a theme park.
-We've compiled a list of the best theme parks here in the UK; from Staffordshire to Blackpool, Cornwall and London.
-See which attractions made our must-visit list and plan your summer trip...
+Thinking of fun things to do as a family?
+The perfect way to keep little ones entertained during the weekends is a trip to a theme park.
+We've compiled a list of the best theme parks here in the UK; from Blackpool to Cornwall and London.
+See which attractions made our must-visit list and plan your next trip...

 From the world’s first 14 loop rollercoaster to the world’s first freefall drop coaster, Alton Towers is home to some of the world’s scariest rides set to frighten even the bravest of thrill-seekers.
-New additions to the record setting line-up include The Wicker Man, the world’s first wooden roller coaster in 20 years and The Alton Towers Dungeon, a journey through some of Staffordshire's darkest history laced with comedy.
-Alton Towers also accommodates for the little ones with the singing and dancing CBeebies Land boasting 14 rides, various live shows, and an accompanying hotel.
-And if that isn’t enough to entice you, if you grab a multipack bag of Seabrooks crisps you can get a 2 for 1 voucher on tickets, valid until the 31 May 2020 - with tickets from £35 online, that's £17.50 each, talk about cheap thrills!
+It also accommodates for the little ones with the singing and dancing CBeebies Land boasting 14 rides, various live shows, and an accompanying hotel.
 See more at altontowers.com.

 A favourite among visitors to the seaside town of Blackpool, this amusement park has highlights like Nickelodeon Land as well as huge rollercoasters like The Big One and ICON, the UK's first double-launch rollercoaster that launches riders to heights of 88.5ft.
 Book tickets in advance at blackpoolpleasurebeach.com.